 - HER-stamine?
 The Link Between Histamine and Estrogen – Quick overview of how estrogen affects histamine.

 - Stool Sample/ Hormone Test – Definitely do more research, but from what I’ve read and from my own experience with the onset of HI, often times HI is linked to gut dysbiosis (an imbalance of gut bacteria) or changes in hormone levels.
-Many people (myself included) have found that seeing a Functional Medicine doctor or Naturopath – one with experience in HI – can help balance the body and diminish or eliminate HI.
+Many people (myself included) have found that seeing a Functional Medicine doctor or Naturopath – one with experience in HI – can help diminish or eliminate HI.
 I wish I had found this out sooner!
-So many websites just focus on avoiding triggers, especially dietary ones, but fail to mention that by addressing the root cause, one may be able to heal from their HI.
+So many websites just focus on avoiding triggers, especially dietary ones, but fail to mention that by addressing the root cause, one may be able to greatly reduce or heal their HI.
 In my own case, it turned out I had both an overgrowth of opportunistic (bad) bacteria and a hormone imbalance.
-After resolving both of these with the protocol of my doctor, I reduced my symptoms (anaphylaxis, racing heart, insomnia, migraines, joint pain) by about 90% in just three months, and have been able to reintroduce (in moderation) many high histamine foods.
+After resolving both of these with the protocol of my doctor, I reduced my symptoms (anaphylaxis, racing heart, insomnia, migraines, joint pain) by about 80% in just three months, and have been able to reintroduce (in moderation) many high histamine foods.
 Many of the websites and support groups I frequented painted a rather dismal picture of HI, but there is hope!
-Histamine intolerance can be influenced factors such as your adrenals, hormones, gut bacteria, stress levels, and histamine intake via food, chemicals, and lifestyle.
+Histamine intolerance can be influenced factors such as your adrenals, hormones, gut bacteria, stress levels, sleep, and histamine intake via food, chemicals, and lifestyle.
 Addressing the root cause for you as an individual can help you to feel better!

 Books That Influenced Me

-You also may want to check out the Recommending Reading List from the Endometriosis Association of Ireland.
+Check out the Recommending Reading List from the Endometriosis Association of Ireland.

-Here is a plain text list of the book icons above:
+Plain text list of the book icons above:

 - Beating Endo: How to Reclaim Your Life from Endometriosis Hardcover by Iris Kerin Orbuch MD, Amy Stein DPT